RJ10Rushikesh/Live-Mult-Lanaguage-Captions/README.md

 # Live_Mult-Lanaguage_Captions
  Live Multi-Language Captions is a simple tool that provides real-time captions and translates spoken text into different languages.
 It helps people who need captions or translation in live events, making it easier to understand and communicate across language barriers.
+As a basic implementation of the project, it supports only 2 languages-English and Hindi as of now, but the project would support multiple languages in future.

 ## Setup Instructions